 How Are Bones Broken at Birth?

-Fortunately, most birth injury fractures heal on their own with a little assistance.
-However, more severe fractures may require additional medical care, such as medication, traction, or surgery.
+Fractures may require additional medical care, such as medication, traction, or surgery.

 Birth Injury Fractures and Medical Malpractice

-Work with a Top Birth Injury Attorney
+Work With a Top Birth Injury Lawyer